Make Homemade Lip Balm with Just Two Ingredients

 Step 1: Scoop petroleum jelly into a microwave safe bowl and microwave.

-Start by adding petroleum jelly to a small microwave safe bowl.
 Then microwave on high for 30-45 second intervals until melted, stirring in between.
-You want it to be clear without any clumps.

 For me, it took five 45 second intervals to get the clumps out completely and looking like what you see in the photo.